jaskirat18/starter-academic/content/authors/admin/_index.md

 I received my BTech in Electronics and Communication Engineering from the Indian Institute of Technology (IIT) Roorkee in 2020.
 I worked on several projects related to ECE during my undergraduate years.
 For my undergraduate thesis, I worked with Prof. Bishnu Prasad Das of IIT Roorkee and designed a low-power CMOS ECG sensor for the early detection of cardiovascular diseases.
 I have enjoyed working in the field of circuits for both industry projects and academic research.

 Beginning Fall 2021, I will be joining the Integrated Sensors Laboratory (ISL) at UCLA as a Ph.D. student.
 I will be working on high-frequency IC under the supervision of Prof. Aydin Babakhani.
-I have also received a Department Fellowship from UCLA ECE.
+I have also been awarded a Department Fellowship from UCLA ECE.